arij1026/grad778-f22-w08-cli/README.md.txt

 My name is Arielle; I am a graduate student in the Anthropology Department.

-My favorite supervillain is Green Ivy.
+My favorite food is ice cream.